jpdevpaul/notes/funcs/README.md

 # Functions

 Each function has been categorised based on their original source file, as summarised by the table below.
-The *progress* column tracks the percentage of functions within a given source file that have been documented.
+The *progress* column tracks the percentage of functions within a given source file that has been documented.

 | Source File                      | Start Address | End Address | Progress                 |
 |----------------------------------|---------------|-------------|--------------------------|